ALM & Budgeting Services

 The two most common means of an ALM validation are a second opinion analysis and an independent review.
 We provide both of these services.
 (Backtesting is another validation approach but this is usually conducted in-house.)
 A second opinion ALM analysis provides you with an objective and independent interest rate risk assessment using either your assumptions or ours.
 The CU/ALM-ware System has been tested and certified by CPAs.
 An independent review is an in-depth assessment of your current ALM procedures, policies and assumptions.

 The CU/ALM-ware System® and reports are used to measure and monitor interest rate risk and financial performance.
-The System includes NEV analysis, the NCUA’s new NEV Supervisory Test, 5-year income simulation, liquidity and cash flow projections, Contingency Funding Stress Testing, Historical Key Ratios with peer group data and important tools to assess loan, investment and liability strategies prior to implementation.
+The robust, instrument level System includes NEV analysis, the NCUA’s new NEV Supervisory Test, 5-year income simulation, liquidity and cash flow projections, Contingency Funding Stress Testing, Historical Key Ratios with peer group data and important tools to assess loan, investment and liability strategies prior to implementation.
 Ramp testing, immediate shock tests, yield curve shifts provide robust analytics and interesting What-If capabilities.

 The CU/BUDGET-ware® System and Reports are used to develop a comprehensive balance-sheet driven budget and a 2- to 5-year Strategic Plan with variance reports, diagnostic reports, and Summary Executive Board Reports.
 CU/BUDGET-ware can be integrated with CU/ALM-ware for a complete forecasting package.

-FOMC Meetings, Software Training & Strategic Conference Calendar
+Online Software Training & FOMC Meetings Calendar

 Talk to a Brick & Associates representative to find out more.

 sponsored by Brick Capital Management, Inc.

 Brick Capital Management, Inc. (BCM) is a federally registered investment advisor offering a fixed-fee, low-cost Investment Advisory Program for Credit Unions.